RoboPoets/digital_human/README.md

 Features of this shader include:

-- Iris refraction and depth
+- [X] Iris refraction and depth
+- [ ] Configurable iris colors
+- [ ] A set of textures for various iris patterns
+- [ ] Configurable limbus width and darkness
+- [ ] Pupil diameter, width, and height are separately configurable
+- [ ] Iris caustics

 ## Credits